 Interdepartmental transfers of property can be accomplished through one of two methods, both of which require completing an Equipment Transfer Form.

-Item given - One department gives an item to another department.
+– one department gives an item to another department.

-Item sale - One department sells an item to another department.
+– one department sells an item to another department.

 If a department wants to give its surplus equipment to another department, both department heads must sign an Equipment Transfer Form.
 The office of Materials Management and Logistics must approve the transfer.
 The original department head is accountable until this is done.

 If a department has surplus equipment that is being sold to another department at an agreed-upon price, an Equipment Transfer Form must be completed and signed by department heads in both departments and submitted to the office of Materials Management and Logistics for approval.
 A notation of the “sales price” for the equipment must be noted on the form.
 Departments will submit an inter-department transfer (IDT) to the General Accounting Office to debit the “buying” department and to credit the “selling” department.

 PROCEDURE FOR SPONSORED PROGRAMS

 - In addition to other authorizations outlined in this policy, disposal of property and equipment that is assigned to an externally-sponsored program requires approval of the OSP.
 This includes sale, transfer, obsolescence, or inoperable items.
 OSP review is required to assure that disposal occurs in accordance with sponsor guidelines.
 Proceeds from disposal of these items, generally, must be returned to the sponsor.

 Texas Government Code Ann., Sec.
 403.2715, regulates how institutions of higher education account for all property as defined by the state comptroller.

 Texas Government Code, Chapter 2175 or 403.278, describes the sale or transfer of data processing equipment.